NifleySnifley/RocketTracker/RocketTracker-Sw/General Roadmap.md

 ## Fixes:

-- [ ] Identify where there are critical regions in the code and mark them accordingly, if neccesary
+- [ ] Identify where there are critical regions in the code and mark them accordingly, if neccesary!!!!!
+- [ ] Make a way to turn off telemetry for stuff like log download & log deletion, like a flag or something for "telemetry hold"
+- [ ] Investigate places where there could be race conditions, etc.

 ## Improvements: